7 min read

 Pea Protein and the Paleo Diet

-The idea behind the Paleo diet is that we haven’t really changed much since the time of the earliest humans and it has been said that: “From a genetic standpoint, humans living today are Stone Age hunter-gatherers displaced through time to a world that differs from that for which our genetic constitution was selected.”1 If you follow a paleo diet, you probably have a lot of questions about what you should eat.
-Continue reading if you are curious about consuing pea protein on a paleo diet.
+The idea behind the paleo diet is that we haven’t really changed much since the time of the earliest humans, It has been said that, “From a genetic standpoint, humans living today are Stone Age hunter-gatherers displaced through time to a world that differs from that for which our genetic constitution was selected.”1 If you follow a paleo diet, you probably have a lot of questions about what you should eat.
+Continue reading if you are curious about consuming pea protein on a paleo diet.

-Hunter-gatherer peoples like the Inuit, Australian Aboriginals, Hadza, and others have until very recently lived in robust health and only with the introduction of modern, highly refined foods have begun to experience high rates of the metabolic disorders of obesity and diabetes that plague the modern western world.2-5
+Until very recently, hunter-gatherer people like the Inuit, Australian Aboriginals, Hadza, and others have lived in robust health.
+It's only with the introduction of modern, highly refined foods that they have begun to experience high rates of metabolic disorders, such as obesity and diabetes, that plague the modern western world.2-5

 Table of Contents

 The modern paleo diet seeks to emulate hunter-gatherer diets by eliminating the processed and refined foods that are abundant in the modern world.
 And while the diet has received some criticism, research shows many benefits from following paleo, including improved satiety when compared to standard dietary guidelines,6-8 reduced cholesterol, triglycerides (fats in the blood), and other markers of heart disease,9,10 along with improved fat-loss and muscle retention.11,12

 Table 1.
 Paleo food guide.
 By the author.
 Modified from The Carbohydrate Appropriate Diet

 Can I have Pea Protein on a Paleo Diet?